 Podcast #030 – Three Dimension Communication With Horses (part 1)

 There is a fourth dimension with the hormone oxytocin, delivered between people in conversation, but I don’t believe it has been studied in horses.
-However, I would propose that this could be viewed as our energy, and if correct, this is absent in most human conversations when using any technology from pen to paper on up.
+However, I would propose that this could be viewed as our energy, and if correct, this is absent in most human conversations when using any technology.

 Doc T